 You should consult the Guidelines on Eligible Expenditures prior to completing your budget.

 The Budget Form is divided into four tables and each one must be completed (except Table 3, which auto-populates):

 - Table 1: Direct Delivery Expenditures;

-- Table 2: Administrative Expenditures (up to maximum 20% of the total of the direct delivery cost requested from Status of Women Canada);
+- Table 2: Administrative Expenditures (up to a maximum of 20% of the total direct delivery cost requested from Status of Women Canada);

 - Table 3: Budget by Line Item; which will be automatically generated when filling out tables 1 and 2; and

 Note 1: Include all Administrative Expenditures in Table 2.
 Listing Administrative Costs under Direct Delivery Expenditures (Table 1) could automatically result in cuts to the amounts requested under both categories.
 Therefore, please ensure that descriptions are clear and detailed enough to avoid confusion.

 Note 2: Please do not consider costs related to integration (North of the 60th parallel and women with disabilities) in the calculation of the total amount requested.